arommers/CPP_Modules/00/ex01/README.md

   This revolves around the concept of public versus private members and how they are utilized.
 We will touch on that a bit further later on.

 - Object: An object is an instance of a class, created based on the blueprint defined by the class.
+  In this program we create one instance of our phonebook class and an instanc of our contact class every time a new one gets added.

 - Constructor: A special member function called a constructor is used to initialize the object's attributes when it is created.